 A webcam: Your built in webcam might be okay for teaching, but often they are not.
 If your image is dark, blurry or showing colors incorrectly, you’ll want an external camera.
 Fortunately, you can get one that works well without spending a fortune.
 The webcam I use is linked below.

 What props do I need to teach for VIPKID?

 In VIPKID props are the name of the game and you could go broke buying props to support all of the material that we teach.
 I am a bit of a teaching minimalist so I like to have a few key things on hand.
 (There’s an entire community of people who are into digital props, but you’ll want to wait until you are hired before you dive into that!)
 You will definitely want to have the following items on hand:

 A whiteboard: Your whiteboard will be a hugely valuable tool in your classroom, but it doesn’t need to be an expensive one.
 Head to your nearest dollar store and pick up one or two and you’re good to go.

 A reward system: For my interview, mock classes and the first couple of months teaching, I had one reward system – donuts!
 VIPKID encourages rewarding students so you’ll “give” them a prize.
-I found colorful illustrations of donuts, printed them on cardstock and laminated them.
-You can find a lot free printable reward systems in this collection of items from Teachers Pay Teachers.
-(There is a lot of great stuff for teachers on this list, so even if you’re not looking for a reward, this is a great resource.)
+Since then I’ve made my own reward systems.
+You can find my free printable reward systems here as well a few in our shop!

 Flash cards: You can buy these or make your own, but if you’re teaching Level 1 or 2, having flashcards on hand is helpful.